Source File

 NeedTypes

-// NeedSyntax adds Syntax.
+// NeedSyntax adds Syntax and Fset.

 NeedSyntax

-// NeedTypesInfo adds TypesInfo.
+// NeedTypesInfo adds TypesInfo and Fset.

 NeedTypesInfo